Phoenix Uber Accident Attorney

 Assault Risks Associated With Ridesharing

 Stepping into a vehicle with a stranger can run safety risks related to criminal activity.
 Uber and Lyft have received thousands of reports from riders regarding alleged sexual and physical assaults over the years.
-Other risks include robbery, abduction and homicide.
-Many rideshare passengers have suffered significant physical and emotional injuries from driver-related assaults.
+Other risks include robbery, abduction, and homicide.
+Many rideshare passengers in Phoenix have suffered significant physical and emotional injuries from driver-related assaults.

-Rideshare drivers also face exposure to assault risks.
-Passengers may get into the vehicle with weapons and try to threaten, rob or injure the driver.
+Rideshare drivers, like Uber and Lyft, also face exposure to assault risks.
+Passengers may get into the vehicle with weapons and try to threaten, rob, or injure the driver.
 Passengers could also sexually assault or grope drivers during rides.
 Rideshare companies’ lack of protections for their independent contractors can make it difficult for drivers to obtain justice or financial recompense.
 They will not be eligible for any type of coverage such as workers’ compensation, for example.

 Part of why the assault risks are so high with ridesharing is a lack of safety efforts by Uber and Lyft.
 Unlike taxi companies, rideshare companies are not under the jurisdiction of commercial carrier laws.
 Since they are privately owned companies, they can make their own rules.
 Unfortunately, both companies have not done much to ensure the safety of drivers or passengers.
 For example, they still only check drivers’ backgrounds up to the past seven years despite facing backlash for dangerous hiring procedures.